 Torus Foundation’s Women in Construction programme is back, and now we’re extending the provision so female Torus tenants in Liverpool can also access the course as well as St Helens and Warrington.

-From bricklaying to plastering skills over a two week period, participants will take part in a mixture of practical sessions and classroom based learning highlighting transferable skills for the working environment.
+From bricklaying to plastering skills over a two week period, participants take part in a mixture of practical sessions and classroom based learning highlighting transferable skills for the working environment.

 Please be assured that any class based learning will be held with social distancing considered.